CellFateNucOrg/Luthi_etal/README.md

 Scripts are numbered by figure numbers in main text (Fig) and supplementary data (FigS).

 Scripts for HiC fragment-level mapping (FigS9) can be found in fragmentMapping directory.

+Some additional data files for plotting are available in ./fountains and ./publicData directories.
+Some datafiles were not included as they were too large, and can be obtained upon request.